Love an Adventure

+In 1986, the album was reissued to include the hit single "Funky Town", and in 1987, the album was released in North America with an alternate track listing.

 Background

 Following the success of Autumnal Park, Pseudo Echo returned to the studio in 1985, with an altered line up.
 Tony Lugton and Anthony Argiro both left and joined other bands.
 They were replaced by brothers James Leigh and Vince Leigh (aka Vincent Dingli).

 Critical reception

 In a retrospective review for AllMusic, critic Michael Sutton gave the album 4 out of 5 stars, and wrote of the album, "Their cover of Lipps Inc.'s ‘’Funkytown’’ was sadly misrepresentative of the album's stylish, hook-loaded dance rock.
 Pseudo Echo want people to move their feet and this album is stocked with dancefloor scorchers such as "Living in a Dream", "Listening" and the funky "Try".
 "Funkytown" may have given Pseudo Echo a glimpse of commercial success, but the rest of Love an Adventure proved that they were capable of more."